delphix/virtualization-sdk/docs/Getting_Started.md

 - Python 2.7 (Python 3 is not supported)

 ## Installation
-To install the latest version run:
+To install the latest version of our SDK run:

 ```
 $ pip install dvp